theninthsky/client-side-rendering/README.md

 This project is a case study of CSR, it aims to explore the potential of client-side rendered apps compared to server-side rendering.

+The conclusions of this project led to the creation of the _[ultimate-csr-boilerplate](https://github.com/theninthsky/ultimate-csr-boilerplate)_.

 ### Legend

 **CSR**: Client-side Rendering